fwits/fwits/README.md

-This is the offical Github account of FWITS Studio.
+This is the offical Github account of ForeWise I&T Studio.